 Karen Pritchard, MA, LPC, references the Triune Brain Model as she explains the different sections of the brain and their functionality.
 Pritchard specializes in trauma therapy and describes what happens to the nervous system after brain trauma occurs.
 The brain has three main parts: Reptilian Brain (brain stem), Limbic System (mid-brain), and the cerebral cortex.

 The brain stem moderates our basic functions and automatic systems.
 The mid-brain is the home for emotions and storing memories.
 Lastly, the cerebral cortex governs our reasoning abilities, abstract thought, and more.
 Each section of the brain works together to process information and activate a response from other areas of the brain, and physical bodies.

 The autonomic nervous system is designed to remember what causes us harm.
-Therefore acting as our own internal security guard.
+Therefore, acting as our own internal security guard.
 When activated it prepares us for victorious defense.
-During a threatening situation we typically seek safety and defense.
+During a threatening situation we typically seek safety and/or defense.

 There are three responses when facing a threatening situation.
 The first is to seek protection and comfort from a friend or family member.
 Another response system is the “fight or flight”, (sympathetic response) where it feels though you have one foot on the brake and the other on the gas petal at the same time.
 And lastly, there’s the parasympathetic response where you could engage in freezing, playing dead, numbing, and or dissociation.

 During a traumatic event you naturally respond using one of the three systems.
 When your body senses danger your mid-brain locks out the cortex because it takes over for survival.
 First of all, the cortex secretes a calming chemical but is unable to when the mid-brain dominates the brain’s function.
 After you don’t feel threatened any more the cortex comes back online to sooth your anxiety and adrenalin.
 For a person with CPTSD, PTSD, or TBI, the brain works differently.